AliaksandrTrasko/joining_python_flights/README.md

 * `airports`
 * `airlines`

+## Key Insights
+- Of the 3,322 aircraft in the registry, 998 of them have never flown, which is 30%.
+- The highest average age of aircraft in the company - 35 years (as for 2013) in Envoy Air with 769 flights.
+- Several aircraft were used by several airlines.

-## ⚙️ How to Run This Project
+## How to Run This Project

-To explore the analysis on your local machine:

 1. Clone the repository:
     ```bash
     git clone [https://github.com/AliaksandrTrasko/joining_python_flights.git](https://github.com/AliaksandrTrasko/joining_python_flights.git)
     ```

 2. Navigate to the project directory:
     ```bash
     cd joining_python_flights
     ```

 3. (Recommended) Create and activate a virtual environment:
     ```bash
     python -m venv venv
-    source venv/bin/activate  # On Windows: venv\Scripts\activate
+    source venv\Scripts\activate  # On MacOS: venv/bin/activate
     ```

 4. Install the required libraries:
     ```bash
     pip install pandas matplotlib seaborn jupyterlab
     ```
-    *(Примечание: вам стоит создать файл `requirements.txt` для своего проекта, но эта команда установит все необходимое)*

 5. Launch Jupyter Lab:
     ```bash